nhanlnt-96/HRM-App/README.md

 - [003]: Fix bug auto create column in table
 - [004]: Edit association of table
 - [005]: Edit table name and association of table
+- [006]: Update new field to user account table